How to Negotiate Medical Bills in the USA (2026 Guide)

 Prompt-Pay Discounts

-Some hospitals offer large discounts for immediate payment.
+Some hospitals offer discounts for immediate payment.

 “If I pay today in full, what prompt-pay discount can you offer?”